-Folate deficiency is often associated with insufficient dietary intake, alcohol abuse and liver disease, malabsorption, increased needs during pregnancy and lactation, and drug interference
+Folate deficiency is often associated with inadequate dietary intake, alcohol abuse and liver disease, malabsorption, increased need during pregnancy and lactation, and drug interference.

-What is the difference between Folate and Folic acid?
+How is Folate different from Folic acid?

-Folic acid refers to synthetic dietary supplements, found in artificially added foods (such as flour and breakfast cereals) and medicinal vitamins.
+Folic acid refers to synthetic dietary supplements found in artificially added foods (such as flour and breakfast cereals) and medicinal vitamins.

 What are the concerns about supplementing Folic acid?